fiifidickson-tech/cutmind-mvp/README.md

 - Pure vector transformations.
 - All changes must be traceable and reversible.
 - Limited to the T-shirt block asset.

+### Tech Pack Generator
+- Produces a structured JSON draft only.
+- Measurements are simplified and derived from applied rules.
+- Not intended to replace full technical design review.

 ### Frontend
 - Thin client.